 The public data like account profiles, tweets, hashtags, comments, likes, etc. can be exported as Excel, CSV, Google Sheets, SQL, or streamed into a database in real-time via Octoparse.
 Download Octoparse and follow the easy steps below to build a free web crawler for Twitter.

-Step 1: Input Twitter URL and Log into Tiwtter
+Step 1: Enter the Twitter URL and Log In

-Each task strats with telling Octoparse what website you target.
+Each task starts with telling Octoparse what website you target.
 Here are several steps guiding you to do so:

 - Click Start after entering the example URL into the search bar at the top of the home screen.